Plasticity, hysteresis, and recovery mechanisms in spider silk fibers: Comparison to experiments

+Fig. \ref{fig:cyclic_loading_full} plots the true (Cauchy) stress $\stress$ as a function of the stretch $\stretch$ for a fiber subjected to cyclic loading.
+The dashed line denotes the envelope curve, which is obtained by interpolating the values between the maximum values of the true stress reached in each cycle.
+This plot qualitatively and quantitatively agrees with the experiments shown in Fig. 4 of \citet{Jiang2023}.
+The differences between the model predictions and the data stem from the variance-induced errors of Eqs. \ref{eq:E_eq}, \ref{eq:yield_eq}, and \ref{eq:stretch_r_eq}.

-We fit our model predictions to three types of experiments from \citet{Jiang2023}: (1) continuous loading, (2) the loading cycles 2 and 3, and (3) the loading of cycles 20 and 30.
-In all of the simulations we set the number of repeat units in a chain $\links=6$ and the chain density $\chains$ such that $\chains\boltzmann T=0.1\,\mathrm{GPa}$.
+To demonstrate the ability of the model to predict the response for a given cycle, we independently fit our model to three types of experiments from \citet{Jiang2023}: (1) continuous loading, (2) the loading cycles 2 and 3, and (3) the loading of cycles 20 and 30.
+In all of the simulations we once again set the number of repeat units in a chain $\links=6$ and the chain density $\chains$ such that $\chains\boltzmann T=0.1\,\mathrm{GPa}$.
 The remaining model parameters for the continuous and the cyclic loadings are fitted to experimental data and listed in Table \ref{tab:model_parameters_cyclic}.
+The differences between the fitted values and the proposed expressions in Eqs. \ref{eq:E_eq} and \ref{eq:yield_eq} are subsequently discussed.

 Fig. \ref{fig:results-loading}a plots the true stress $\stress$ as a function of the stretch $\stretch$ according to the experimental findings of \citep{Jiang2023} (circle marks) and the proposed model (continuous black curve).
 The model agrees with the experimental findings.
 To emphasize the contributions of the different mechanisms, Fig. \ref{fig:results-loading}b plots the stress due to the distortion of the intermolecular bonds $\stressb$ (Eq. \ref{eq:stress_elasto-plastic}), the entropic stress due to the deformation of the chains $\stressn$ (Eq. \ref{eq:uniaxial_stress_chain_network}), and the total stress $\stress=\stressb+\stressn$ (Eq. \ref{eq:stress}) as a function of the stretch $\stretch$.
 We find that the initial linear regime is governed by the distortion of the intermolecular hydrogen bonds (see dashed red curve).
 Once the yield stress is reached, most of the bonds dissociate and the load is transferred to the elastic network of chains (marked by the dashed blue curve).
 As the external force increases, the bonds may reform and break with an overall bond-density that decreases.
 Beyond the stretch of $\stretch\sim1.35$, the contribution of the bonds to the overall stress becomes negligible ($<10\%$) and the behavior is dominated by the entropic elasticity of the polypeptide chains.